-Leaning back against the plush chair in front of his table, Pascal casually juggled multiple sorceries at once.
-Between his hands hovered a turquoise gem that he was cutting and affixing onto a platinum ring using the Fabricate spell, while simultaneously imbuing it with the Lock/Unlock and Sigil cantrips.
-The result would be a spell-activation focus that Kaede could use to open doors and sign for academy resources using his ether signature.
+Pascal leaned back against the plush chair in front of his table as he casually juggled multiple sorceries at once.
+Between his hands hovered a turquoise gem that he was cutting and affixing onto a platinum ring using the Fabricate spell.
+At the same time he was imbuing it with the Lock/Unlock and Sigil cantrips.
+The result would be a spell-activation focus that Kaede could use to open doors and sign for academy resources using his mana signature.

-It was a task most apprentice artificers divided into two parts, allocating full concentration on each one; yet Pascal treated it like a side-job while mentally chatting with someone over a thousand kilopaces away -- his fiancée, Crown Princess Sylviane Etiennette de Gaetane of the Rhin-Lotharingie Empire -- through an ongoing Farspeak spell.
+It was a task most apprentice artificers divided into multiple parts and required full concentration on each.
+Yet Pascal treated it like a side-job while mentally chatting with someone over a thousand kilopaces away --his fiancée, Crown Princess Sylviane Etiennette de Gaetane of the Rhin-Lotharingie Empire-- through an ongoing Farspeak spell.

-"...And that is how she came to be.
+"<...And that is how she came to be.
 I cannot wait to show her to you over the holidays, Sylv.
 Not only is she a walking encyclopedia filled with interesting details of her fantastic otherworld -- it is a miracle they even managed to function, with neither the convenience of sorcery nor the establishment of noblesse oblige graced upon us by the Holy Father.
-But she looks absolutely adorable, a dainty figure caped by silky cream-white hair, not to mention the rose-quartz eyes that I have never even heard of."
+But she also looks absolutely adorable: a dainty figure caped by silky, snowy-white hair, not to mention the rose-quartz eyes that I have never even heard of.>"

-"Sounds like quite a fantasy that you conjured there."
+"<Sounds like quite a fantasy that you've conjured there.>"

 All he remembered were past scenes where his fiancée would hug and drape herself over cute girls with ecstatic delight, rubbing her cheeks against their long hair in a display that violated all noble protocol.

-"You know, Pascal, when I allowed you to have dalliances during your academy years, I do not remember giving you the permission to bind another girl with a contract of 'till death do us part', officially no less.
-Our betrothal may be political, but it is still a committed one."
+"<You know, Pascal, when I allowed you to have dalliances during your academy years, I do not remember giving you the permission to bind another girl with a contract of 'till death do us part'.
+Our betrothal may be political, but it is still a committed one.>"

 She hung up without a second's wait.

-"Crap," Pascal uttered an uncharacteristic curse, finally realizing the severity of the trouble he was in.
+"Crap," Pascal uttered an uncharacteristic curse.
+He finally realized the severity of the trouble he had landed himself in.

-He had been so caught up telling Sylviane his story that he hadn't asked about her problems.
-Normally, she would confide in him about whatever geopolitical problems was currently troubling her in the Rhin-Lotharingie court, often seeking his input and occasionally his sympathy.
+He had been so caught up telling Sylviane his story that he hadn't even thought to ask about her problems.

 But today, she hung up without even giving him a hint, and then called for a temporary break to their weekly chats.

-Pascal hoped this would not cause any political issues.
+Pascal hoped this would not cause any issues.
 Neither Sylviane nor her father Geoffroi the Great had any tendency to start diplomatic squabbles over personal grudges.
-But if Sylviane found her royal honor insulted, she might break tradition.
+However if Sylviane found her royal honor insulted, she might break tradition.

 Oh dear Holy Father, have mercy...

-Putting aside the mostly finished ring, Pascal prayed, fast and hard, that he did not open any personal rifts with Sylviane -- his friend ever since those days spent idling beside the Cross Lake of the Nordkreuz estate.
+Putting aside the mostly finished ring, Pascal prayed, fast and hard, that he did not open any personal rifts with Sylviane.
+She had been his closest friend ever since those days spent idling beside the Cross Lake of the Nordkreuz estate.

 He wasn't sure if he could handle that.

 He turned to look at Kaede, who sat in his bed with her stockinged legs tucked in.
-Her small hands propped open a massive leather-bound book, while her fatigued, half-open eyes stared blankly at him, faint perplexity bubbling over their familiar bond.
+Her small hands propped open a massive leather-bound book.
+Meanwhile her fatigued, half-open eyes stared blankly at him, with faint perplexity bubbling over their familiar bond.

 Her breakdown this morning was still fresh on his mind.
-Her wailing image was forever burnt into his memory, not to mention the crushing despair and sorrow that followed as a tidal wave of emotional distress breached the last barrier and opened their empathic tunnel.
+Her wailing image was forever burnt into his memory.
+That didn't even include the crushing despair and sorrow that followed, as a tidal wave of emotional distress breached the last barrier and opened their empathic tunnel.